Combined tilings and separated set-systems: Proofs

 One can check that $K$ obtained in this way is indeed a correct combi on $Z_n$.
 It is called the $n$-\emph{expansion} of $K'$ w.r.t. the legal path $P$.
 The corresponding sequence $Q$ of tiles of types $\ast n$ in $K$ is just formed by the $\Delta$- and $\nabla$-tiles induced by the slopes of $P$ (together with $A_0,A_M$) as described in~(E2), and by the lenses induced by the backward edges (or the three-edge zigzags) of $P$ as described in~(E3).

 A straightforward examination shows that the $n$-contraction operation applied to $K$ returns the initial $K'$ (and the legal path $P$ in it is obtained by a natural deformation of the left boundary of $Q$); details are left to the reader.
-As a result, we conclude with the following. \begin{theorem} The correspondence $(K',P)\mapsto K$, where $K'$ is a c-tiling on $Z_{n-1}$, ~$P$ is a legal path for $K'$, and $K$ is the $n$-expansion of $K'$ w.r.t. $P$, gives a bijection between the set of such pairs $(K',P)$ and the set of c-tillings on $Z_n$.
+As a result, we conclude with the following. \begin{theorem} The correspondence $(K',P)\mapsto K$, where $K'$ is a c-tiling on $Z_{n-1}$, ~$P$ is a legal path for $K'$, and $K$ is the $n$-expansion of $K'$ w.r.t. $P$, gives a bijection between the set of such pairs $(K',P)$ and the set of c-tilings on $Z_n$.
 Under this correspondence, $K'$ is the $n$-contraction $K/n$ of $K$. \end{theorem}

-Note that when we consider in $G_{K'}$ a path $P'$ defined similarly to $P$ with the only difference (in~(P3)) that any zigzag subpath in $P'$ goes \emph{to the left}, then, duly modifying the expansion operation described in~(E1)--(E3), we obtain what is called the \emph{1-expansion} of $K'$; this gives an analogue of Theorem~\ref{tm:contr-expand} concerning type 1.
-(Again, to clarify the construction we can make the mirror-reflection w.r.t. the vertical axis.)
+Note that when we consider in $G_{K'}$ a path $P'$ defined similarly to $P$ with the only difference (in~(P3)) that any zigzag subpath in $P'$ goes \emph{to the left}, then, duly modifying the expansion operation described in~(E1)--(E3), we obtain what is called the \emph{1-expansion} of $K'$; this gives an analog of Theorem~\ref{tm:contr-expand} concerning type 1.
+(Again, to clarify the construction we can make the mirror reflection w.r.t. the vertical axis.)